The OpenUPM service is composed of below sub-systems:

 # Public UPM Registry

 OpenUPM uses a custom verdaccio to host the registry.
 Though verdaccio is the most popular open-source project to set up a private npm registry, most deployments served a very limited user base or for the testing purpose that doesn't care about performance much.
 OpenUPM try to solve quite a few issues related to the cluster deployment.
 Before these PRs get merged, OpenUPM will stay with the custom build:

 - Stateless s3 storage for cluster deployment #1595, #1459

 npm unpublishreturn 404

 - Wrong timestamp for old search api

-Since OpenUPM has it's own way to organize package list, the verdaccio website and api endpoints are disabled (headless mode).
+Since OpenUPM has it's own way to organize the package list, the verdaccio website and API endpoints are disabled (headless mode).